Cottage Cheese Pasta Sauce

 Cottage cheese tomato pasta in a serving bowl with garnishes and a little extra parmesan.
 Pot of pasta nearby

-How to store & reheat cottage cheese pasta
+How do I store and reheat pasta with cottage cheese pasta

 Do I have to blend the sauce?

 You don’t have to, but you’re going to want to.
 The cottage cheese needs to be blended in order to smoothly incorporate into the sauce.
-Otherwise it will be chunky.
+Otherwise it will be chunky but the flavors will still be the same.

 Does cottage cheese melt when cooked?